-The AANN special focus groups (SFG) are consistently ranked one of the top membership benefits.
+The AANN special focus groups (SFGs) are consistently ranked one of the top membership benefits.

-AANN members get free access to the SFG communities on the AANN NeuroNetwork.
-Each SFG has its own community used for communication, networking, and sharing resources among its members.
+AANN members get free access to the SFG and Forum communities on the AANN NeuroNetwork.
+Each SFG and Forum has its own community used for communication, networking, problem solving, and sharing knowledge and resources among its members.

 Join an SFG Community or Forum

 If you are interested in becoming more involved in a particular special focus group or forum, AANN invites members to serve as Champions.
 Champions create discussion and foster communication and connection to the NeuroNetwork community.
 To participate as a Champion or to obtain more information, please email Rita Wirth at firstname.lastname@example.org.

 What is Appropriate to Post?